 Workers who are exposed to lead at the workplace may also unintentionally track lead dust into their homes and expose children and other family members.
 This is known as para-occupational or “take-home” lead exposure.
 This happens when lead dust is carried home in vehicles or on clothes, shoes, skin, and hair.
-“Take home” lead can cause elevated blood-lead levels in children, which can have a serious effect on their health.
+“Take home” lead can cause lead poisoning in children, which can have a serious effect on their health.

 Children of lead-exposed workers have disproportionately high BLLs when compared to other children.
 One study estimated that nationwide 48,000 families have children under age 6 living with household members occupationally exposed to lead (Roscoe et al., 1999).
 Occupations that have been found to cause take home lead exposure include mining, automotive radiator repair, battery reclamation, and construction.

 Lead inhibits the bodies of growing children from absorbing iron, zinc and calcium, minerals essential to proper brain and nerve development.
 Symptoms include attention-related behavioral problems, decreased cognitive performance, and greater incidence of problem behaviors.